AndProx/AndProx/HACKING.md

 13. AndProx `uart_android.c` polls `NativeSerialWrapper` over JNI, and converts Java types back into standard C types.

-14. `uart_receiver` stores the command in a buffer, where it can later be collected in `WaitForResponse`.
+14. `uart_receiver` stores the command in a buffer.

+15. The command can then handle the event with `WaitForResponse`, and pull the data back into the UI thread.

 [1]: https://git-scm.com/book/en/v2/Git-Tools-Submodules